Morning Glory (2010 film): Box office

-The film was originally scheduled for release on July 30, 2010, in the U.S. It was then pushed back to November 12, 2010.
+The film was originally scheduled for release on July 30, 2010, in the United States.
+It was then pushed back to November 12, 2010.
 Finally, Paramount Pictures shifted the release date to November 10, 2010.
-In its opening five days, Morning Glory earned about $12 million at US box offices, which was considered a poor result for a film with major stars like Keaton and Ford.
+In its opening five days, Morning Glory earned about $12 million at US box offices, which was considered a poor result.
 On its release date, it debuted at number 3 behind Due Date and Megamind, though the next day it dropped to fourth place when For Colored Girls beat it to third.
 It kept on switching from fifth to fourth place several times until November 19, when it dropped to sixth.
 For the week of November 19–24, it stayed at number 6 until finally sliding to tenth place.
 It stayed in theaters until January 20, 2011.
 Ultimately, the film earned more than $31 million in the United States, and over $27 million internationally for a worldwide total of almost $59 million.

-The press emphasized that it was another box office disappointment for Ford.
-With the exception of Indiana Jones and the Kingdom of the Crystal Skull, Harrison Ford had not had a hit for a decade.
+The press emphasized that it was another box office disappointment for Harrison Ford.
+With the exception of Indiana Jones and the Kingdom of the Crystal Skull, Ford had not had a hit for a decade.
 Steven Zeitchik wrote in the Los Angeles Times: "What's most disappointing about "Morning Glory" is that, after a decade without a comedy, Ford's turn in something more spry was supposed to mark a new chapter by getting him back to his crowd-pleasing ways.
 But the movie's disappointing performance adds one more nail in a coffin that's been enveloping Ford's career, 'Buried'-style, for years."
 Jeff Bock, a box-office analyst with Exhibitor Relations, told TheWrap: "When Ford wears that iconic hat, he can still crack the box office bullwhip, but outside of Indy it's become a tougher case."

-McAdams was disappointed that the film failed to find a larger audience, remarking that "I only hear these businesspeople: 'Well, no one was sure who it was for.'"
+Rachel McAdams was disappointed that the film failed to find a larger audience, remarking that "I only hear these businesspeople: 'Well, no one was sure who it was for.'"